-Biodegradable Shampoo & Conditioner: This eco-friendly set from Stream2Sea comes with biodegradable shampoo, conditioner, body wash, sunscreen, sun/sting relief gel, and lip balm.
+Biodegradable Shampoo & Conditioner: This eco-friendly set from Stream2Sea comes with biodegradable 2-in-1 shampoo and body wash, conditioner, sunscreen, lotion, and sun and sting relief gel.

 Toothbrush and Paste: Make sure you use potable water when brushing your teeth, and pack a small toothbrush and toothpaste set like this one.

 Trashbags: Always pack out what you pack in (even trash), so don’t forget the trashbags.

 First Aid Kit: Don’t go camping without a first-aid kit—even if you just use the bandages for blisters, you’ll be glad you have it.